heinerbehrends/heinerbehrends/README.md

 # Hello, I'm Heiner 👋

-I'm a designer and self taught developer.
+I'm a designer and self-taught developer.
 With my background as a stage designer it comes naturally to me to care about user experience.
 That's why I specialize in front-end development using the react ecosystem and the PWA frameworks Gatsby and Nextjs.

 💻 I'm currently working as my own boss at [flyfi web development](https://www.flyfi.nl) ⚡ flyfi specializes in building highly performant progressive web apps